junecastillote/Ms365UsageReport/README.md

 - Select the validity period for this secret.
 In this example, the secret key **Expires** <u>***In 2 years***</u>.
 Choose which ever one is permitted for your organization.
 - Click on **Add**.

-Once the secret has been created, it is important to copy and save the key.
+Make sure to copy and save the key.

 ![azapp11](images/azApp11.png)

-#### OPTION 2: Adding a Self-Signed Certificate
+#### OPTION 2: Creating and Uploading a Self-Signed Certificate

 > *Note: You can use either a Certificate or a Client Secret for API authentication.
 This example shows you only how to create a certificate.*

-##### Generating a Self-Signed Client Certificate

 Copy the code below and run it in PowerShell.
 The script will create a new self-signed certificate in the personal certificate store with a validity of five (5) years.
 Then, exports the DER-encoded `ms365UsageReport.cer` file to the current working directory.